iOSGonzo/FBLAPrep/README.md

  - An iOS device/simulator running iOS 10.0 or higher
  - Xcode 8.2 or higher
  - An active Internet connection
- - NOTE: Only supported on devices iPhone 6, iPhone 7, and iPhone 8.
+ - NOTE: Only supported on devices iPhone 6, iPhone 6s, iPhone 7, and iPhone 8.
 (No plus versions!!)

  Installation
 -------------